themightyT124/Cyn/training-data/voice-samples/README.md

 ## How to Add Voice Samples

-1. Create your WAV recordings (recommended: 44.1kHz, 16-bit)
-2. Name them descriptively (e.g., `voice_sample_1.wav`)
+1. For MP3 files:
+   - Place MP3 files in the `mp3-input` directory
+   - Files will be automatically converted to WAV format
+   - Converted files will appear in the main directory

+2. For WAV files:
-3. Place the files directly in this directory
+   - Place WAV files directly in this directory
-4. The system will automatically detect and use these samples
+   - Files should be 44.1kHz, 16-bit
+   - Name them descriptively (e.g., `voice_sample_1.wav`)

-Note: Ensure your audio files are properly formatted WAV files with headers.
+Note: Ensure your audio files are properly formatted.
 The system validates files before using them.